We are always looking for new members of all playing abilities and would be happy to welcome you into BandTogether, assuming:

 How many people are in the band?

-There are approximately 100 members on the BandTogether roster.
-The band will generally have between 55 and 70 members participating in any single performance cycle.
-We are always looking for new members interested in playing.
+There are approximately 200 members on the BandTogether roster.
+The band will generally have between 70 and 100 members participating in any single performance cycle.

 What if some members are a little “rustier” than others?
 How is that treated?